The Psoas Major

 Differential Diagnosis

-Low back pain with a psoas component has a broad differential diagnosis ranging from common musculoskeletal causes to abdominal pathologies that require urgent investigation.
-The retroperitoneal location of the psoas makes it mandatory to rule out abdominal causes in any evaluation.
+Low back pain with a psoas component has a broad differential diagnosis ranging from common musculoskeletal causes to abdominal pathologies requiring urgent investigation.
+The psoas's retroperitoneal location makes ruling out abdominal causes mandatory in any evaluation.

 L2-L3 Lumbar Radiculopathy